luca77/ghost-aside/README.md

 ## Roadmap / Future Developments

-- Change the dark background of blog title (if it's acceptable on PC, it really sucks on mobile phones)
+- Add specific cover image also on tag pages

-- Add related posts ~~(or, at least, add the previous/next links, as in the Casper theme)~~
+- Add related posts

 - Add a search box (the position has TBD)